xames3/xsnumpy/README.rst

     >>> xp.arange(0, 5, 0.5)
     array([0. , 0.5, 1. , 1.5, 2. , 2.5, 3. , 3.5, 4. , 4.5])

-- **eye.** Create a 2D array with ones on the diagonal and zeros elsewhere.
+- **xsnumpy.eye.** Create a 2D array with ones on the diagonal and zeros elsewhere.

 .. code-block:: python